-- Additional powers for adjudicators to refer cases back to Local Authorities. - 6.
-More detailed changes to the terminology, regulations and statutory guidance are shown in Annex A.

-- 7. There may be some questions about the length of time taken to develop these regulations.
-There are two main reasons for these delays: The first was the need to get things right.
+- Adjudicators will have the power to refer back to LA cases where a contravention has taken place but in mitigating circumstances; - 9.
+More detailed changes to the terminology, regulations and statutory guidance are shown in Annex A. - 10.
+There may be some questions about the length of time taken to develop these regulations.
+There are two main reasons why the process has taken longer than expected: The first was the need to get things right.
 The second was deciding the policy on tackling persistent evaders.
-These issues are covered in annex B. - 8.
+These issues are covered in annex B. - 11.
 We have agreed with Communities and Local Government that the new powers are a cost-neutral process for local authorities.